DavidYKay/davidykay.github.io/_drafts/COVID-1984.md

 "Our military is now being mobilized so at the end of the year we're going to be able to give it to a lot of people very, very rapidly," the president said.

 - Reuters

+### WHO: Vaccine Not the End

+"We will not, we cannot go back to the way things were."
+-Dr. Tedros, WHO

+"has given new impeteus to accelerate response to XYZ climate change..."

+Bill Gates: "The rest of us will have to sacrifice even more to save XYZ global warming"

+Re-ordering society is the goal

 ### NDAA